Our Vision and Learning

 Our School Vision

-Te kura o Mōkihi Spreydon School – Teaching the future Today.
+Te kura o Mōkihi Spreydon School – Growing the Heart of our Community

-Our Spreydon Values are made up of Four Heart Values:
+Our Spreydon Values are made up of our Heart Values: